SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

 Her name is <ins>**Y'hita**</ins>.

 ---

 ## The Creation
 Now; within this something, the world was made.

 **Maht** formed the earth.
 He molded the land and water into the shapes that exist today.
-And within this world, he formed the first vessels.
+And within and from the materials of the world, he formed the first vessels.

-**Kuolev** gave life to these vessels.
-He breathed life into them.
-He created the first animals, plants, and animals.
+**Kuolev** then breathed life into the vessels.
+He created the first animals, plants, and humans from them.

 **T'unn** took these now living beings, and gave them a mind.
-These beings then roamed.
-They dispersed themselves around the world.
+These beings then began to roamed.
+They dispersed themselves everywhere, roaming without interest or purpose.

-**Y'hita** then gave them a reason.
-She gave them their purpose.
+But **Y'hita**, she gave them a reason.
+She gave them their purpose, *the* purpose.
 Plants would grow, and spread, and die, and grow again.
 Animals would eat these plants, and grow, and spread, and be eaten, and die.

 But humans; humans would be given a true, and ultimate purpose.
-To dominate the lands, the animals, and the plants; and devote their lives to the gods, the **Four Lords**,
+To dominate the lands, the animals, and the plants; and devote their lives to the gods, the **Four Lords**.